galaxyproject/tools-iuc/docs/guide_for_reviewers.md

 * [ ] Is this tool appropriate for the IUC repo (see [CONTRIBUTING.md](https://github.com/galaxyproject/tools-iuc/blob/master/CONTRIBUTING.md))
 * [ ] Does the tool already exist in the toolshed?
     * [ ] Is this tool warranted?
+    * [ ] Does the `iuc` user have write access to the current repo in both Test and Main ToolSheds?
+(Under "Grant authority to make changes", select `iuc` and click "Grant access")
-    * [ ] Does the IUC account have access to the current repo?
+    * [ ] Does the IUC group have admin access to the current repo in both Test and Main ToolSheds?
+(Under "Repository Actions" -> "Manager repository administrators": "Intergalactic Utilities Commission" should be present in the "Groups associated with ..." box)
 * [ ] If the repository contains more than one tool, should it be separated or made a tool collection?
 * [ ] Is there a `.shed.yml` file?
 * [ ] Is there a tool `.xml` file?